zcoo/fluss/website/blog/2025-07-01-tiering-service.md

   - **LogScanner** for `TieringLogSplit` (append-only tables)
   - **BoundedSplitReader** for `TieringSnapshotSplit` (primary-keyed tables)
 - **Data Fetch:** The chosen reader fetches the records defined by the split’s offset or snapshot boundaries from the Fluss server.
-- **Lake Writing"** Retrieved records are handed off to the lake writer, which persists them into the data lake.
+- **Lake Writing:** Retrieved records are handed off to the lake writer, which persists them into the data lake.

 By cleanly separating split assignment, reader selection, data fetching, and lake writing, the TieringSourceReader ensures scalable, parallel ingestion of streaming and snapshot data into your lakehouse.